On complete embedded translating solitons of the mean curvature flow that are of finite genus

-The result now follows from \eqnref{FormulaForConjugateOperator}, \eqnref{CoefficientsOfConjugateOperator} and \eqnref{AsymptoticFormulaForRho}. \newsubhead{Invertibility over Sobolev Spaces}[InvertibilityOverSobolevSpaces] We first show that $\hat{J}_0$ defines a Freholm map of index $0$ from $H^2(G_0)$ into $L^2(G_0)$.
+Finally, integrating \eqnref{AsymptoticFormulaForRho}, yields $\rho\lesssim r^2$, so that $r^{-2}\lesssim\rho^{-1}$ and the result follows. \newsubhead{Invertibility over Sobolev Spaces}[InvertibilityOverSobolevSpaces] We now obtain the invertibility of $J_0$ for Sobolev spaces.
 The main technical difficulty here arises from the non-compactness of the ambient space.
-This is made up for by the following integral formula. \proclaim{Lemma \nextprocno} There exist $B,R>0$ such that for all $f$ in $H^2(G)$,
+This is compensated for by the following estimate. \proclaim{Lemma \nextprocno} There exist $B,R>0$ such that for all $f$ in $H^2(G)$,